It's an appealing income play to consider Akebia Therapeutics Inc. (AKBA) - The Dwinnex

 Revenue Estimates

-3 analysts predict $48.88M in revenue for the current quarter.
+According to 3 analysts, the current quarter’s revenue is expected to be $48.88M.
 It ranges from a high estimate of $52.3M to a low estimate of $45.84M.
 As of the current estimate, Akebia Therapeutics Inc.’s year-ago sales were $49.67M, an estimated decrease of -1.60% from the year-ago figure.
 For the next quarter, 3 analysts are estimating revenue of $48.65M, a decrease of -18.40% less than the figure of -$1.60% in the same quarter last year.
 There is a high estimate of $51M for the next quarter, whereas the lowest estimate is $46.08M.

 A total of 3 analysts have provided revenue estimates for AKBA’s current fiscal year.
 The highest revenue estimate was $292.1M, while the lowest revenue estimate was $280.38M, resulting in an average revenue estimate of $286.1M.
 In the same quarter a year ago, actual revenue was $213.58M, up 34.00% from the average estimate.
 Based on 3 analysts’ estimates, the company’s revenue will be $205.57M in the next fiscal year.
 The high estimate is $210.32M and the low estimate is $196.8M.
 The average revenue growth estimate for next year is down -28.10% from the average revenue estimate for this year.